Regional airliner: Turboprop designs

 In the early 1980s, the Dash 8's success sparked off development of a number of similar designs, including the ATR 42/72, Saab 340, Embraer Brasilia and Fokker 50.
 Consequently, there were a relatively large number of aircraft offered by manufacturers in this sector of the market, pushing older 1950s designs from Fokker, Vickers and others into retirement.
 Due to the high level of competition, production of a number of these types ceased.
 Saab AB exited the civil aviation market and wrote its debts off, Daimler-Benz Aerospace "pulled the plug" on Dornier, and British Aerospace ended production of their BAe Jetstream 41 after 100 delivered.
 By 2006 only the ATR 42/72 models and the Dash 8 remained in production.

 Turboprop airliner deliveries are correlated with oil prices with a lag of a few years.

 In 2018, 245.4 million two-way seats were offered on turboprop flights, up from 201.4 million in 2009, with 97% of flights below 500 nmi and 87% below 300 nmi, and an average capacity increasing to 51 seats from 44 seats in 2009.

 The largest user was Air Canada with 12.7 million seats, followed by Flybe with 10.3 million and Wings Air with 9.24 million.

 Canada was the largest market with 30.5 million seats, then Indonesia with 14.3 and the US with 13.4.

 The busiest turboprop airport was Vancouver (2.75 Million seats) followed by Toronto Pearson (2.64) then Seattle-Tacoma (2.39).

 Noise

-Although turboprops are quiet to outside observers, propwash makes them noisy inside.
+Although turboprops are quiet to outside observers, prop wash makes them noisy inside.

 Active noise reduction should reduce the cabin noise of the Bombardier Q400 or the ATR 72-600.

 Market forecast

-Flight Global fleet forecasts 3,081 turboprop deliveries for a $63 Bn value and 4,042 regional jet deliveries for a $130 Bn value for the 2016–2035 period.
-In turboprops, ATR with 12% of the market should dominate the Dash 8 Q400 (3%); while Embraer with 40% should lead the Regional Jets market above the Mitsubishi MRJ (17%) and Superjet 100 (4%), while Bombardier Aerospace moves to the small narrowbody aircraft with the CSeries and doesn't develop the CRJ700 series (2%).